 The pandemic significantly altered our exercise habits, but human brains have evolved for movement and people quickly adapted to new routines in lockdown, Shane explains.
 “People got good at going out for walks,” he says.
 In a time marked by distance and separation, walking also became a social activity.
 Not only is it a safe way to catch up with a friend, but walking—even alone—allows us to engage with other humans on a more primitive level.

 How do you gauge if someone is friend or foe (or simply encroaching on your path)?
 “Eye contact,” explains Shane.
-“People have to pay more attention [during the pandemic].”
-Humans are exquisitely sensitive to detecting collisions, and looking someone in the eye, whether to say hello or determine their trajectory, “forms a connection that wasn’t there before.”
-Even from six feet away, we can connect empathetically with others.
+Humans are exquisitely sensitive to detecting collisions and looking someone in the eye, whether to say hello or determine their trajectory, “forms a connection that wasn’t there before.”
+Even six feet apart, we can connect empathetically with others.

 The growing need to be outside and introduce movement into our altered lifestyles brought about a bourgeoning appreciation for Central Park’s 843 acres—including its 58 miles of walking paths.
 This expansive greenspace in the heart of Manhattan gives visitors the space to capitalize on walking’s many health benefits.
 The physical advantages are often discussed, but walking also positively affects our mood, mental health, and brain function, especially when our sojourns are in a natural environment.